mcode/rems-setup/SimpleSetupGuide.md

 ### 2. Obtain [Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/) API key

 1. [Click here](https://www.nlm.nih.gov/research/umls/index.html) to read about UMLS
-2. Click 'request a license' under 'Get Started'
+2. Click 'Request a license' under 'Get Started'
 3. If you already have a key you can click 'Visit Your Profile' in the right hand side-bar.
 The API key will be listed under your username.
 4. If you do not have a key, click 'Generate an API Key'